JuliaArrays/StructArrays.jl/README.md

 ### Collection and initialization

-One can also create a `StructArrray` from an iterable of structs without creating an intermediate `Array`:
+One can also create a `StructArray` from an iterable of structs without creating an intermediate `Array`:

 ```julia
 julia> StructArray(log(j+2.0*im) for j in 1:10)